somnonetz/snet-asclepios-docker-compose/README.md

 ## Troubleshooting

 * You can find xnat's logs on the host at: `./xnat-data/home/logs`
-* To get a shell on a running `xnat-web` container and access the file system run: `docker-compose exec xnat-web bash`
+* To get a shell on a running `xnat` container and access the file system run: `docker-compose exec xnat bash`